SQLCipher for Android FIPS

 Check FIPS Mode

-This important step ensures that the FIPS-enabled library has been integrated into the application, that it has been loaded properly at runtime, that all Power On Self Tests have completed successfully, and that the library is running in FIPS mode.
+Applications using a FIPS 140 validated cryptographic module should, as a matter of practice, check that the library is operating in FIPS mode early in the application lifecycle.
+This ensures that the FIPS-enabled library has been integrated into the application, loaded properly at runtime, that all Power On Self Tests have completed successfully, and that the library is running in FIPS mode.

 Cursor cursor = database.query("PRAGMA cipher_fips_status;", new String[]{});